 37. A description of the post-release treatment methods for the genetically modified plant material including wastes.

-All harvested material (plant tops and tubers) will be placed in sealed bags or containers and removed from site to an authorised waste disposal facility.
-Disposal will be carried out by incineration through our contractor SRCL.
+All harvested material (plant haulm and tubers) will be placed in sealed bags or containers, removed from site and destroyed by deep burying or incineration/autoclaving.

 38. A description of monitoring plans and techniques.